-However, the only thing that should be considered is how fine the scrub particles are, whether they dissolve when used to avoid overdoing it and whether the formula also contains hydrating and soothing ingredients.
+However, the only thing that should be considered is how fine the scrub particles are, whether they dissolve when used to avoid overdoing it and whether the formula also contains hydrating ingredients.

 When testing out a scrub, try it on the back of your hand to determine how abrasive the granules are so you don’t develop microtears when you use it.